causeforce/CF-KOI/README.md

 Run `npm start` to start the server, which then runs calls to our API end-points and appends latest data into MongoDB. (this must be running in order to use the app).

 ## Author / Developer
-Name: Moe Quraishi (Front-end / MEAN Stack Developer)
+💻 Moe Quraishi, Front-end / MEAN Stack Developer (mquraishi@causeforce.com) (www.moequraishi.com)

-Email: mquraishi@causeforce.com

-Site: www.moequraishi.com